slady/prism/layers.md

 # Raise

-The Raise layer introduces function keys F1 - F12,
+The Raise layer introduces function keys F1 - F12
-numbers arranged in a numpad style and three other of the missing keys: Esc, Win and Menu.
+and numbers arranged in a numpad style.

 The [raise prism layer definition](prism-raise.json):

 ![raise prism layer](prism-raise.png)

-(There are still two keys reserved for future use, however for the time being serving as the additional Enter keys.)
+(There are still three unused keys.)

 # Lower